 As of 2008, HuM had several hundred armed supporters, mostly of Pakistani and Afghan descent.
 Many of HuM’s supporters reside in Azad Kashmir, Pakistan, and India’s southern Kashmir and Doda regions in the Kashmir valley.
 Some of the group’s supporters included Arab veterans of the Afghan war.

 HuM lost a significant share of its membership in defections to the Jaish-e-Mohammad (JEM) in 2000.

 U.S. State Department Foreign Terrorist Organizations: October 8, 1997 to Present

 The ISI and various Pakistani foreign agencies are suspected funders of HuM .
 A 1997 State Department report also alleged Pakistan's official support for Kashmiri militant groups, including the HuM.
 The actual extent of ISI funding is, however, unknown .
 HuM also receives contributions from individuals in Saudi Arabia and other Gulf Islamic states .
 Some additional assistance - material and possibly financial - from Osama bin Laden to HuM has been suspected .

 HuM also held bank accounts and possible investments yielding financial returns, producing a reliable source of resources when these funds were available to them.
 However, the Pakistani government froze these assets in 2001, following HuM's inclusion on the U.S. terrorist designations list and a U.S.-demanded crackdown on terrorist operations .

-HuM maintains headquarters in Muzaffarabad and Rawalpindi, and have several other offices in various towns of Pakistan. .
+HuM maintains headquarters in Muzaffarabad and Rawalpindi, and has other offices in various towns in Pakistan. .
 Its activities are focused on the Kashmir region, but operatives have also been found in Afghanistan. .